-Ditches are important for removing surface water but can be a problem when adjacent to the right-of-way or industrial sites.
-Because moisture conditions differ, the size and species of weeds in the ditch may be different than those on the adjacent to industrial sites and may not be controlled with the same herbicide.
-Be aware that water in a ditch can transport the herbicide off the industrial site moving the herbicide into a field, irrigation ditch, or a source of drinking water.
+Ditches are important for removing surface water but can be a problem when adjacent to the right-of-way.
+Because moisture conditions differ, the size and species of weeds in the ditch may be different than those on the adjacent right-of-way and may not be controlled with the same herbicide.
+Be aware that water in a ditch can transport the herbicide off the right-of-way, moving the herbicide into a field, irrigation ditch, or a source of drinking water.